klaytn/klaytnwallet/README.md

   - Because it uses caver, it can be used outside.

 2. EN Backend api ( KLAY Faucet )
-  - Since it is the backend area of ​​groundx, it can not be used from the outside.
+  - Since it is the backend area of ​​klaytn, it can not be used from the outside.
 ```
 > How to use the wallet API
 ```